 If needed, adenomas can often be removed with surgery.
 Although not common, this type of tumor can become malignant.
 In the colon, less than 1 out of every 10 adenomas become cancerous.

 Fibromas (or fibroids) are tumors of fibrous or connective tissue that can grow in any organ.
 Fibroids commonly grow in the uterus.
 Although not cancerous, uterine fibroids can lead to heavy vaginal bleeding, bladder problems, or pelvic pain or pressure.

 Another type of fibrous tissue tumor is a desmoid tumor.
 These tumors can cause problems by growing into nearby tissues.

 Because they can cause symptoms, fibrous tissue tumors may need to be removed with surgery.

 Hemangiomas are a buildup of blood vessel cells in the skin or internal organs.
 Hemangiomas are a common type of birthmark, often occurring on the head, neck, or trunk.
 They may appear red or bluish in color.
 Most go away on their own.
 Those that interfere with vision, hearing, or eating may require treatment with corticosteroids or other medication.

 Lipomas grow from fat cells.
-They are the most common benign tumor in adults, often found in the neck, shoulders, back, or arms.
-Lipomas are slow growing, usually round and movable, and soft to the touch.
+They are the most common benign tumors in adults, often found in the neck, shoulders, back, or arms.
+Lipomas are slow-growing, usually round and movable, and soft to the touch.
 They may run in families.
 Treatment may be needed if a lipoma is painful or growing quickly.
 This may include steroid shots or removal through liposuction or surgery.

 Two other types of benign fat tumors are lipoblastomas, which occur in young children, and hibernomas.